 Conclusion: Comparative Politics in the twenty-first century.
-LO3,LO4

 Balance of independent study and scheduled teaching activity

 The module will be delivered through lectures, workshops and seminars.
 There will be a blended approach to learning so that contact time with academic staff is complemented by a range of on-line resources, particularly delivered by using Weblearn.
 As well as exploring the subject matter and concepts of comparative politics students will be encouraged to utilise methods applicable to the sub-discipline, and will be given advice to further develop effective written and oral communication skills.

-Teaching consists of a weekly one hour lecture followed by a one hour workshop and then a one hour tutorial.
+Teaching consists of a weekly one hour lecture followed by a one hour workshop and then a one hour seminar.
 Lectures will involve a combination of taught lectures, workshops exploring particular themes of comparative politics, and the use of primary and secondary documents and websites.
 During the module seminars will combine a variety of methods including discussion based on pre-set questions and potentially role plays.
 Blended Learning will be a key component of the module, building on existing face-to-face contact time via a virtual environment, and offering additional resources for students to develop further their subject knowledge and skills.
 Lecture notes and primary and secondary documents for use in class will be posted on line, as will web links for academic, governmental and non-governmental websites.
-All lectures are recorded to provide an additional resource for students on Weblearn
+All lectures are recorded to provide an additional resource for students on Weblearn.

 Materials for use in class will be posted at least one week in advance on line to allow students to reflect on the subject and prepare.
 Questions for class discussion will be available from the beginning of the module via the Module Booklet available on weblearn, which will include a list of resources students can use to answer the questions and study the subject in greater depth.